pedrolpin4/RepoProvas_BackEnd/README.md

 ```
 5. Open the file "database_backup.sql", then copy and paste the script on some database you'll create on your postgres terminal;

-6. create an .env.dev file following the .env.example template using the credentials of the database you've created above;
+6. create an .env file following the .env.example template using the credentials of the database you've created above;

 7. Run the Back End with
 ```bash